liquibase/liquibase-contribute-site/docs/extensions/guides/preconditions/create.md

 ### Empty Constructor

-Like all Liquibase extensions, your precondition must have an empty constructor.
+Like most Liquibase extensions, yourprecondition must have an empty constructor.

 ### check()